 Throat Culture Swab

-This test also involves collecting a sample of secretions from the back of the throat.
-But in this case, the sample is placed on a special plate and ample time is given for the bacteria to grow.
+This test involves collecting secretions from the back of the throat and placing the sample on a special plate, allowing sufficient time for the bacteria to grow.
 This part of the test may take a few days.
-To determine the presence and type (if any) of bacteria present, several chemical tests are performed on the sample.
+To determine the presence and type of bacteria, if any, technicians perform several chemical tests on the sample.

 The throat culture swab test is much more reliable and can help a doctor identify an infection that the rapid test may have missed.